Monongahela River: Etymology

 The Unami word Monongahela means "falling banks", in reference to the geological instability of the river's banks.
 Moravian missionary David Zeisberger (1721–1808) gave this account of the naming: "In the Indian tongue the name of this river was Mechmenawungihilla (alternatively spelled Menawngihella), which signifies a high bank, which is ever washed out and therefore collapses."

 The Lenape Language Project renders the word as Mënaonkihëla (pronounced [mənaoŋɡihəla]), translated "where banks cave in or erode", from the verbs mënaonkihële "the dirt caves off" (such as the bank of a river or creek, or in a landslide) and mënaonke (pronounced [mənaoŋɡe]), "it has a loose bank" (where one might fall in).

 Monongalia County and the town of Monongah, both in West Virginia, are named for the river, as is the city of Monongahela in Pennsylvania.
 (The name "Monongalia" is either a Latinized adaptation of "Monongahela" or simply a variant spelling.)

 Variant names

-The USGS name for the river is the Monongahela River; there have been numerous alternate names, alternate spellings and misspellings in historical texts.
+The USGS name for the river is the Monongahela River; there have been numerous alternative names, alternative spellings and misspellings in historical texts.